Take Action For Change

 There is no justification for tax avoidance and evasion through offshore tax havens.
 Everyone needs to pay his or her fair share to keep America moving forward.
 Tax dodging deprives our nation of revenue needed to maintain and modernize the infrastructure and services underpinning a strong economy.
 An estimated $100 billion or more in tax revenue is lost every year.
 Our economic progress is undermined when companies are rewarded for financial manipulation rather than innovation and productive investment.

 Unlike brick and mortar businesses, online retailers have the unfair advantage of selling items on the Internet without collecting sales taxes while the “Main Street” businesses are obligated to collect and remit them.
 This imbalance hits locally owned businesses particularly hard and, as a result, adversely impacts local economies.
 Small businesses lose out on revenue and state governments lose out on the money needed to pay for necessary services, such as infrastructure funding.

 Corporate tax reform is coming—you can help determine whether it makes things better or worse.
 Join the campaign for corporate tax reform that closes loopholes, levels the playing field between big business and small, increases transparency and assures adequate revenue for the infrastructure and services underpinning our economy.

 The Trans-Pacific Partnership (TPP), an international trade agreement now being negotiated, would grant leading multinational corporations new powers to challenge government policies that promote sustainability.
-Of greatest concern, the pact would allow corporations to sue governments in an international tribunal, and force the reversal of sound regulations.
-To date, negotiations have been conducted in secret, and Congress is planning to invoke “Fast Track” to push the legislation through without debate.
-Congress's constitutional responsibility to review treaties must not...
+Of greatest concern, the pact would allow corporations to sue governments in an international tribunal, and could force the reversal of sound environmental, labor and investment regulations.
+To date, negotiations have been conducted in secret.
+Congress is considering invoking “Fast Track” authority which would allow the trade agreement to be voted on without debate.
+That's a...